Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

          ![Kubernetes Service Endpoint](images/azlogin.png)

     1. Type **`az aks get-credentials --resource-group yourResourceGroup --name yourAKSname`** in the command prompt to get the access credentials for the Kubernetes cluster.
+Replace the variables `yourResourceGroup` and `yourAKSname` with the actual values.

          ![Kubernetes Service Endpoint](images/getkubeconfig.png)